Bale back in Real Madrid squad

 With speculation over Bale's future rife at the end of his worst season at the club, Zidane remained tight-lipped over the 29-year-old's future but admitted there would be comings and goings to revamp a squad that failed to mount a serious title challenge.

-Bale was not involved as Madrid slipped to a 3-1 defeat at Real Sociedad last weekend, nor the 3-2 victory over Villarreal on 6 May (NZST), with his most recent appearance coming in a 1-0 defat at Rayo Vallecano on 29 April (NZST).
+Bale was not involved as Madrid slipped to a 3-1 defeat at Real Sociedad last weekend, nor the 3-2 victory over Villarreal on 6 May (AEST), with his most recent appearance coming in a 1-0 defat at Rayo Vallecano on 29 April (AEST).

 "He will be in the squad and that's the only thing I can tell you," Zidane said ahead of the clash with Real Betis.